gitlabhq/omnibus-gitlab/doc/settings/configuration.md

  (default user for initial setup), eg. NFS with `root_squash` enabled on the share.
-To work around this the omnibus-gitlab package will attempt to create these directories using the directory's owner user, but if you are mounting these directories individually, you should disable the management storage directories.
+To work around this the omnibus-gitlab package will attempt to create these directories using the directory's owner user, but if you are mounting these directories individually, you should disable the management of storage directories.

 In order to disable management of these directories, in `/etc/gitlab/gitlab.rb` set: